elliottbiondo/zo/README.rst

 --------

-This is a barebones reference management system intended to be used in conjunction with a git repository containing a collection of .pdf files and corresponding BibTeX entries.
-I find Zotero/Mendeley/etc. to be too cumbersome.
+This is a barebones reference management system intended to be used in conjunction with a folder (ostesibly a git repository) containing a collection of .pdf files and corresponding BibTeX entries.
+I find zotero/Mendeley/etc. to be too cumbersome.
-I have implemented all the capabilities I need in < 200 lines of Python.
+I have implemented all the capabilities I need in a small Python project.

 Motivation
 ----------

-I read and cite a lot of papers, and therefore I desire this process to be streamlined.
-The capabilities I value are enumerated below:
+I read and cite a lot of papers, and therefore I desire this process to be streamlined:

 1. I want a single folder containing all my documents as .pdfs, so I can easily open them from the command line.
 2. I want choose the names for the .pdfs.
-3. I want a single BibTeX .bib file containing all citations.
+3. I want a single .bib file containing all citations.
-4. I want the nicknames in the BibTeX file to match the corresponding .pdfs.
+4. I want the nicknames in the .bib file to match the corresponding .pdfs.
 5. For any given LaTeX project, I want to be able to create a child .bib file containing only the references I need from the master.bib file.

-That's it -- nothing else.
-I understand that by using real reference management software I would a lot of features for free (e.g. searching, sharing, importing citations from Elsevier, etc).
-They above 4 criteria take precedent over all of these features.
+6. I want to be able globally grep through all of my .pdfs.

 Usage
 -----